-Unit 14: Product Branding and Customer Service Strategies

-- c) The sales volume will peak and will start declining in the maturity stage and consequently, profits will decrease at a faster rate. - d) In order to maximize the profits in the long run, it is necessary that firms plan their marketing strategies accordingly.

-- 9. The marketers of a company have to constantly keep an eye on changes in the market place and assess their likely impact on the products in the market.
-Which of the following is not a key factor that causes disruptive changes in the marketplace?

-- a.
-Changes in the tastes and preferences of customers

-- b.
-Technological changes

-- c.
-New products introduced by competitors

-- d.
-Changes in government policies and regulations

-- e.
-Increase in the cost of production

-- 10. The changes in the tangible products usually involve changes in the physical attributes of the products.
-Which of the following is not an attribute?

-- a.
-Quality

-- b.
-Operational aspect

-- c.
-Style

-- d.
-Product life cycle

-- e.
-Physical features

-14.6 Branding Strategy

-In technical terms, every time a marketer creates a new name, symbol, or logo for a new product or service, he or she has created a brand.

-Some advantages of branding are as given below:

-- It helps to differentiate the goods or services offered by a producer from the goods or services offered by the competitors. - It also helps to provide legal protection against competitors copying the features of the products. - It also helps to segment the market based on the benefits sought by the customer.
+Unit 14: Product Branding and Customer Service Strategies 41 c) The sales volume will peak and will start declining in the maturity stage and consequently, profits will decrease at a faster rate. d) In order to maximize the profits in the long run, it is necessary that firms plan their marketing strategies accordingly.
+Check Your Progress - 3 9.
+The marketers of a company have to constantly keep an eye on changes in the market place and assess their likely impact on the products in the market.
+Which of the following is not a key factor that causes disruptive changes in the marketplace? a.
+Changes in the tastes and preferences of customers b.
+Technological changes c.
+New products introduced by competitors d.
+Changes in government policies and regulations e.
+Increase in the cost of production 10.
+The changes in the tangible products usually involve changes in the physical attributes of the products.
+Which of the following is not a attribute? a.
+Quality b.
+Operational aspect c.
+Style d.
+Product life cycle e.
+Physical features 14.6 Branding Strategy In technical terms, every time a marketer creates a new name, symbol, or logo for a new product or service, he or she has created a brand.
+Some advantages of branding are as given below: ?
+It helps to differentiate the goods or services offered by a producer from the goods or services offered by the competitors. ?
+It also helps to provide legal protection against competitors copying the features of the products. ?
+It also helps to segment the market based on the benefits sought by the customer.
+Important Branding Strategies: Firms can adopt various strategies to manage their brands.
+Many firms start with a single product and a single brand name.
+When